pvlib/pvlib-python/docs/sphinx/source/introexamples.rst

 :py:class:`~pvlib.modelchain.ModelChain` objects to accomplish our system modeling goal.
-ModelChain objects provide convenience methods that can provide default selections for models and can also fill necessary input data with modeled data.
+ModelChain objects provide convenience methods that can provide default selections for models and can also fill necessary input with modeled data.
 For example, no air temperature or wind speed data is provided in the input *weather* DataFrame, so the ModelChain object defaults to 20 C and 0 m/s.
 Also, no irradiance transposition model is specified (keyword argument `transposition` for ModelChain) so the ModelChain defaults to the `haydavies` model.
-In this example, ModelChain infers the DC power model from the module provided by examining the parameters defined for module.
+In this example, ModelChain infers the DC power model from the module provided by examining the parameters defined for the module.

 .. ipython:: python